This post may contain affiliate links. Please see my disclosure policy for more details.

 You’ll also see the big, beautiful granite boulders clustered along the shoreline.

 Slightly north of Tidal River, you can pull off Wilsons Promontory Road and head to Picnic Bay carpark.
 From here it’s only 306 metres to walk to Picnic Bay and Whisky Bay lookout.

 Make sure you keep your eyes peeled for wildlife such as kangaroos, emus, wombats and lizards in Wilsons Prom, as well as colourful birds!

 This is the only time I’ve seen a wombat outside of a zoo!
 He was just snuffling around Tidal River camping ground, looking for a snack I’d imagine!
 (Don’t feed the wild animals though.)
 Rosellas are also a common sighting at Wilsons Prom.

 As well as the camping ground at Tidal River, there’s a choice of accommodation around Foster, just outside of Wilsons Promontory National Park.
 The YHA I stayed in has closed, unfortunately.

 Take a look on Booking.com to browse accommodation options:

-If you prefer to use Airbnb, here’s a discount code for up to $76 off your first booking.
+If you prefer to use Airbnb, here’s a discount code for your first booking.